ClusterLabs/pcs/README.md

 http://pkgs.fedoraproject.org/cgit/pcs.git/tree/pcs.spec?h=f18

-#### PCS Installation from Source
+##### PCSD Installation from Source

-You can also install pcsd which operates as a GUI and remote server for pcs.
-It is also necessary to follow the guides on the clusterlabs.org website.
+You can also install pcsd which operates as a GUI and remote server for pcs. pcsd may also necessary in order to follow the guides on the clusterlabs.org website.

 To install pcsd run the following commands from the root of your pcs directory.
 (You must have the ruby bundler gem installed, rubygem-bundler in Fedora, and development packages installed)